Join Here | Log In

 SARS-CoV-2 CC image

-The CD147 receptor (basigin) is a transmembrane glycoprotein of the immunoglobulin superfamily.[ref]
+The CD147 receptor is a transmembrane glycoprotein of the immunoglobulin superfamily.[ref]
 Platelets and precursor cells to platelets express the CD147 receptor, and it has been shown that SARS-CoV-2 can enter platelets through this receptor.[ref]

 As the SARS-CoV-2 virus enters the host cell, it releases its viral RNA into the cell.
 The host cell then replicates and transcribes the viral RNA into the viral proteins.
 The viral proteins are taken into the host cell’s endoplasmic reticulum (ER) membrane, where the virus is assembled.
 It is then translocated to the cell surface to be released via exocytosis to infect other cells.[ref]

-Immune response to viruses:
+Immune response to viruses: Innate and Adaptive

-For the SARS-CoV-2 virus, the host’s cells recognize patterns associated with viral particles (pattern recognition receptors).
-This recognition is a general response to any virus with particles that can be recognized.
-In SARS-CoV-2, parts of the RNA genome are recognized by Toll-like receptors (TLRs) 3, 7, and 8, as well as MDA5 and RIG-I. Activation of these immune system receptors triggers an antiviral response leading to the induction of a couple of types of interferon as well as proinflammatory cytokines.
+In SARS-CoV-2 infections, parts of the RNA genome are recognized by Toll-like receptors (TLRs) 3, 7, and 8, as well as MDA5 and RIG-I. Activation of these immune system receptors triggers an antiviral response leading to the induction of a couple of types of interferon as well as proinflammatory cytokines.

 There is a second type of adaptive immune response called cell-mediated immunity.
 This type of immunity refers to T cells, which are a type of white blood cell that present antigens on their surface.
 Several different subtypes of T cells are involved in the immune response to SARS-CoV-2, including CD4+ and CD8+ T cells.

 In SARS-CoV-2 infections, neutralizing antibodies are produced that bind to the S1 unit of the spike protein and block it from entering cells.
-In looking at the immune response of people with asymptomatic, mild, or severe Covid, the researchers found that they all had a similar antibody response.
-Asymptomatic people, in this study, had a better natural killer cell response.[ref]
+In looking at the immune response of people with either asymptomatic, mild, or severe Covid, the researchers found that they all had a similar antibody response.
+Asymptomatic people, in this particular study, had a better natural killer cell response.[ref]

 Research studies on long Covid: